About

 Body awareness

-I recognize early signs of stress, fatigue or imbalance in my body and take steps to restore balance.
-(Knowledge/Skill mix)
+19. I recognize early signs of stress, fatigue or imbalance in my body and I know what steps I can take to restore balance.
+(Knowledge)

 1: I do not recognize early signs of stress, fatigue or imbalance in my body, and I do not take steps to restore balance.

-6: I can clearly recognize early signs of stress, fatigue or imbalance in my body and I take effective steps to restore balance in daily life.
+6: I can clearly recognize early signs of stress, fatigue or imbalance in my body and I know how to take effective steps to restore balance in daily life.

 1